Dav-sa/mediflash-client/README.md

 1. First page is about crypto prices
 2. Second page displays latest block info
-3. Third page gives you what is inside an address
+3. Third page gives you what token holds an address

 ## Powered by NextJS, TypeScript, Tailwind